CSTC Mission Statement

 6. It shall be considered unethical to solicit business from the clientele of another Society member.

-7. It shall be considered unethical to solicit employees from another member without discussing it with
+7. It shall be considered unethical to solicit employees from another member without discussing it with that member.

 8. No member shall use a business name, which indicates services or associations, which do not exist.